 }

 You can now run the project to observe the rightward-moving, rotating white square and the pulsing red square.
 You can control the rate of the movement, rotation, and pulsing by changing the corresponding values of the incXPosBy(), incRotationByDegree(), and incSizeBy() functions.
 In these cases, the positional, rotational, and size values are changed by a constant amount in a fixed time interval.
 In effect, the parameters to these functions are the rate of change; or, the speed, incXPosBy(0.05), is the rightward speed of 0.05 units per 1/60th of a second, or 3 units per second.
-In this project, the width of the world is 20 units with the white square traveling at 3 units per second.
-You can verify that it takes slightly more than 6 seconds for the white square to travel from the left to the right boundary.
+In this project, the width of the world is 20 units and with the white square traveling at 3 units per second, you can verify that it takes slightly more than 6 seconds for the white square to travel from the left to the right boundary.

 Notice that in the core of the loop module, it is entirely possible for the requestAnimationFrame() function to invoke the loopOnce() function multiple times within a single kMPF interval.
 When this happens, the draw() function will be called multiples times without any update() function calls.
 In this way, the game loop can end up drawing the same game state multiple times.
 Please refer to the following references for discussions of supporting extrapolations in the draw() function to take advantage of efficient game loops: